GregoryGreer/Gregory-S-Greer/README.md

 Who is Gregory S Greer

-I am a Seattle Area Software engineer.
-I have worked in 32 bit and 64 bit environments in Windows and Linux.
+A Seattle Area Software engineer that has worked in Windows and Linux.
 Most of my professional projects have been in C++.

 # Software Engineer